Our Post 16 Open Evening took place on Wednesday 23rd November 2022 in our covered courtyard.

 Should you have any queries please contact the 6th Form directly on firstname.lastname@example.org

 All students in the 6th Form have the opportunity to undertake enrichment opportunities and work experience in and out of school.

-These can range from Debating, Driver IQ workshop, Cooking on a Budget, Duke of Edinburgh, Sporting Activities, Peer Coaching, Sports Leadership, Journalism Skills, Numeracy and Literacy Support, Fund Raising for Charity, Volunteering, Higher Education Exhibitions, Careers Fairs, Theatre Trips and Overseas Trips.
+These can range from Debating, Driver IQ workshop, Cooking on a Budget, Duke of Edinburgh, LGBTQ+ club, Sporting Activities, Peer Mentoring, Sports Leadership, Journalism Skills, Numeracy and Literacy Support, Fund Raising for Charity, Volunteering, Wellbeing Warriors, Wellbeing Garden volunteer, Higher Education Exhibitions, Careers Fairs, Theatre Trips and Overseas Trips.